Flutter applications

 The base keyword declares which base snap to use with your project.
 A base snap is a special kind of snap that provides a run-time environment alongside a minimal set of libraries that are common to most applications:

-As used above, core18 is the current standard base for snap building and is based on Ubuntu 18.04 LTS.
+In this example, core12 is used as the base for snap building, and is based on Ubuntu 22.04 LTS.

 See Base snaps for more details.